 - A history of Asset Valuation records is now kept in the RAMM database.

-- Valuation records for individual assets are accessed from the Asset Valuation Detail report.
-These data are not currently associated with the asset record.
+- Valuation records for individual assets can be associated with the asset record and accessed from the Asset Valuation Detail report.

 Before You Start

 Here is a brief overview of the Asset Valuation module.
 Watch this first.